• About

 Up to £300 per project is being offered by South Cambridgeshire District Council to help Ukrainian guests integrate into British community life.
 Ideas include buying books for English language classes, ingredients to fund a cookery day, venue hire for an event/get-together or travel costs to take Ukrainian guests on a trip to Cambridge to see the sights.
 Parish councils, community groups, voluntary groups or individual hosts can apply – find out more here.

-Local charities:
+Local Services:

 The Besom in Histon & Impington can help with sourcing and supplying furniture, equipment and household items as well as with other practical hands-on support.
 More information here.